foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

 - Each directory should have 97 files
 - Re-run `generate-rotated-sequences.sh` if needed

-See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for detailed troubleshooting.
+See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for detailed troubleshooting including theme-specific issues.

 ## Maintenance